Brooks Camp

-The original name for the lake was Ketivik, or Qit'rwik, which means "beavers broke their houses a long time ago," or alternatively, "sheltered place behind a point."
-Brooks Lake and Brooks River were named in 1919 by Robert Fiske Griggs, after Alfred Hulse Brooks, the geologist in charge of exploring and mapping the Territory of Alaska.
+Geology and naming

 Five thousand years before present the level of Naknek Lake was significantly higher, and Lake Brooks was part of Naknek.
 As the Naknek River cut through glacial moraines, the level of Naknek Lake fell, creating Lake Brooks and the Brooks River.
 Permanent habitation was established along the river about 4000 years ago.
 The area was inhabited when the first Russian explorers reached what is now Brooks Camp in the 18th century.

-The National Park Service operates a seasonal visitor center at Brooks Camp, with an exhibit of a reconstructed native house built in 1967-68 in the footprint of a documented house site.
-Visitors arrive at the Lake Brooks Seaplane Base via floatplane.
-Lodge guests can take a bus tour to the Valley of Ten Thousand Smokes.
+The original name for the lake was Ketivik, or Qit'rwik, which means "beavers broke their houses a long time ago," or alternatively, "sheltered place behind a point."
+Brooks Lake and Brooks River were named in 1919 by Robert Fiske Griggs, after Alfred Hulse Brooks, the geologist in charge of exploring and mapping the Territory of Alaska.